You can have your own TV network for less time and money than what it would take to Develop and Launch a new Roku or Amazon Fire TV channel.

 - Now, “add” the channel.

-- Next, open the channel and take notice of the Splash art.
+- Next, go to your Roku device, and use the “update” feature so that you can see the newly added channel.
+Open the channel and take notice of the Splash art.
 You could have your Splash-Art here.

 - Now the channel will populate with my catalog of films.
 How would your like to have your videos streaming here?